openedx/edx-documentation/en_us/data/source/internal_data_formats/sql_schema.rst

        * - Value
          - Description
        * - audit_notpassing
-         - Applies to learners who did not earn a passing grade and who have a value of "audit" in ``student_courseenrollment.mode``.
-No certificate is generated for these learners.

-           **History**: Added 26 Jan 2016 for audit enrollments created after 1 Dec 2015.
+         - User is in the audit track and has not achieved a passing grade
        * - audit_passing
-         - Applies to learners who earned a passing grade and who have a value of "audit" in ``student_courseenrollment.mode``.
-These learners completed the course successfully, but no certificate is generated for these learners.

-           **History**: Added 26 Jan 2016 for audit enrollments created after 1 Dec 2015.
+         - User is in the audit track and has achieved a passing grade
        * - deleted
-         - The certificate has been deleted.
+         - The certificate has been deleted
        * - deleting
-         - A request has been made to delete a certificate.
+         - A request has been made to delete a certificate
        * - downloadable
-         - A certificate is available for download.
+         - The user has been granted this certificate and the certificate is ready and available

-           Applies to learners who earned a passing grade and who have a certificate-bearing value in ``student_courseenrollment.mode``.

        * - error
-         - An error occurred during certificate generation.
+         - An error occurred during certificate generation
        * - generating
-         - A request has been made to generate a certificate but it has not yet been generated.
+         - A request has been made to generate a certificate but it has not yet been generated
        * - notpassing
-         - The learner did not earn a passing grade.
+         - The user has not achieved a passing grade

-           Applies to learners who have a certificate-bearing value in ``student_courseenrollment.mode``.
-No certificate is generated for
-           these learners.

-       * - regenerating
-         - A request has been made to regenerate a certificate but it has not yet been generated.
        * - restricted
-         - No longer used.
+         - No longer used
        * - unavailable
-         - No entry, typically because the learner has not yet been graded for certificate generation.
+         - Certificate has been invalidated
+       * - unverified
+         - The user does not have an approved, unexpired identity verification

 -------------